realjv3/notifs/readme.md

 1. Follow the instructions to [download and install Docker](https://docs.docker.com/desktop/).

 *Getting Started*
+1. run `docker compose build`
-1. run `docker compose up`
+2. run `docker compose up`
-2. navigate to http://localhost:3001 in your browser
+3. navigate to http://localhost:3000 in your browser